SeaQL/seaql.github.io/SeaORM/docs/07-relation/01-one-to-one.md

 ```

 Alternatively, the definition can be shortened by the `DeriveRelation` macro,
-where the following is equivalent to the `RelationTrait` implementaion above:
+where the following eliminates the need for the `RelationTrait` implementation above:

 ```rust
 #[derive(Copy, Clone, Debug, EnumIter, DeriveRelation)]